HKU-BAL/Clair3/README.md

 ## Training Data

 Clair3 provided pre-trained models training in four GIAB samples (HG001, HG002, HG004 and HG005).
 We have excluded HG003 sample in training as a holdout set.
 For HG001 and HG005 samples, only true variants were selected into training.
-We train in chr1-chr19, chr21, chr22 in all training samples and leave chr20 as a holdout set.
+We trained Clair3 in chr1-chr19, chr21, chr22 in all training samples and leave chr20 as a holdout set.

 |  Platform   |   Reference   |      Aligner      | Training Samples |
 | :---------: | :-----------: | :---------------: | :--------------: |